ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/deep-dive/focus-tracking.md

 	constructor( locale ) {
 		super( locale );

+		// Initializations.
 		// ...

 		// A view collection containing items of the list. this.items = this.createCollection();

+		// Set the template.
 		// ...

 		// The instance of the focus tracker that tracks focus in #items. this.focusTracker = new FocusTracker();
 	}

+	// More methods.
 	// ...
 }
 ```